avocado-framework/avocado/man/avocado.rst

     nrunner specific options:
-      --shuffle             Shuffle the tasks to be executed --nrunner-shuffle     This option is currently DEPRECATED and will not be available on Avocado 100.0 and later.
-Please use "-- shuffle" instead.
+      --shuffle             Shuffle the tasks to be executed --status-server-disable-auto
-      --status-server-disable-auto
                             If the status server should automatically choose a "status_server_listen" and "status_server_uri"
                             configuration.
 Default is to auto configure a status server.
-      --nrunner-status-server-disable-auto
-                            This option is currently DEPRECATED and will not be available on Avocado 100.0 and later.
-Please use "-- status-server-disable-auto instead.
       --status-server-listen HOST_PORT
                             URI where status server will listen on.
 Usually a "HOST:PORT" string.
 This is only effective if "status_server_auto" is disabled
-      --nrunner-status-server-listen HOST_PORT
-                            This option is currently DEPRECATED and will not be available on Avocado 100.0 and later.
-Please use "-- status-server-listen" instead.
       --status-server-uri HOST_PORT
                             URI for connecting to the status server, usually a "HOST:PORT" string.
 Use this if your status server is in another host, or different port.
 This is only effective if "status_server_auto" is disabled
-      --nrunner-status-server-uri HOST_PORT
-                            This option is currently DEPRECATED and will not be available on Avocado 100.0 and later.
-Please use "-- status-server-uri" instead.
       --max-parallel-tasks NUMBER_OF_TASKS
                             Number of maximum number tasks running in parallel.
                             You can disable parallel execution by setting this to
                             1. Defaults to the amount of CPUs on this machine.
-      --nrunner-max-parallel-tasks NUMBER_OF_TASKS
-                            This option is currently DEPRECATED and will not be available on Avocado 100.0 and later.
-Please use "-- max-parallel-tasks" instead.
       --spawner SPAWNER     Spawn tasks in a specific spawner.
 Available spawners:
                             'process' and 'podman'
-      --nrunner-spawner SPAWNER
-                            This option is currently DEPRECATED and will not be available on Avocado 100.0 and later.
-Please use "-- spawner" instead.

     podman spawner specific options:
       --spawner-podman-bin PODMAN_BIN